dominiklessel/node-express-boilerplate/README.md

 To use a CDN, just update your configuration files, uncomment line 36 - 39 in `app.js` and use the CDN helper inside your views.

-For mor information take a look at the [express-cdn docs](https://github.com/niftylettuce/express-cdn).
+For more information take a look at the [express-cdn docs](https://github.com/niftylettuce/express-cdn).

 ## Module dependencies